devdass/cryptoticker/README.md

 # cryptoticker
-This is a project I had done in December 2017 during the Bitcoin bull run.
+This is a project I had started in 2017 during the Bitcoin bull run.
 It pulls live price data from the Poloniex cryptocurrency exchange and displays them on a LED matrix display using a Raspberry Pi.

-People have expressed interested in me developing this into a product they could purchase which I had contemplated doing but became busy with other things and would like to work on more exciting projects.
+After some interest from traders I contemplated making a product out of it, but became busy with other things and would like to work on more exciting projects.
 The code is now publically available.
-I have also made some modifications and cut it down quite a bit in an effort to make it more understandable - I have not uploaded these changes yet, but I will soon.

-My work utilises the fantastic work of @hzeller: https://github.com/hzeller/rpi-rgb-led-matrix
+This project utilises the fantastic work of @hzeller: https://github.com/hzeller/rpi-rgb-led-matrix

-This is a work-in-progress.
+It is a work-in-progress.

-So far using my publicly available code, I am able to pull down live prices of multiple cryptocurrency pairs and have them scroll across the LED matrix display, just like that of wall street stock tickers.
+The script is able to pull down live prices of cryptocurrency pairs on the poloniex exchange and have them scroll across the LED matrix display, just like that of a wall street stock ticker.

 ![scrolling crypto pairs](https://github.com/devdass/cryptoticker/blob/main/4ticker.gif)